kaltenburger/NetworkPredictionICWSM2021/code/README.md

 About: Relevant code to re-create main paper figures.
+Update relative file paths based on where processed edgelists are saved.